hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 ## Notice

-* The seat in my rented Rebel 2K (which was the old variant, s. above) was a bit low and the paddle therefore a bit too short: It was only 220cm / 86.6in long, so if you sit not so high, you probably need something like 230-240cm / 90.5-95.5in.
+* The seat in my rented Rebel 2K (which was the old variant, s. above) was a bit low and the paddle therefore a bit too short: It was only 220 cm / 86.6 in long, so if you sit not so high, you probably need something like 230-240 cm / 90.5-95.5 in.

 [^1]: More in the Wikipedia articles about the [Dove](https://en.wikipedia.org/wiki/Dove_Elbe) and [Gose Elbe](https://en.wikipedia.org/wiki/Gose_Elbe) (however the German articles are much more detailed).